 The dress features hand applique taupe corded lace spreading up from the hem and cuff.
 A look at the detailing.

-Duchess paired the outfit with a Jane Taylor creation.
+Catherine paired the outfit with a Jane Taylor creation.

 Kate wore Diana’s Collingwood pearl earrings that she wore on State Banquet earlier in July and the pearl brooch, borrowed from Her Majesty, that complimented the whole look.